marcdillmann/DeepCodeMaintainability/README.md

 pip install -r requirements.txt
 ```

-To use the CodeLlama, please make sure to install transformers from main, because they are not yet included in the current pip transformers version:
+To use the CodeLlama Models, please make sure to install transformers from main, because they are not yet included in the current pip transformers version:
 ```
 pip install git+https://github.com/huggingface/transformers.git@main accelerate
 ```